silverstripe/cwp/docs/en/02_Features/01_Solr_search/03_Basic_usage.md

 If you used the cwp-installer, or have included the basic recipe in your code you won't need to implement the steps below in your project.
 Rather, these steps give you a high level idea of what is going on "under the hood" of Solr working with SilverStripe CMS.

-Basic usage is a four step process:

-1) Define an index in SilverStripe (Note: The specific connector index instance - that's what defines which engine gets used)
+1) Define an index, and which fields should be searchable.

 ```php
 use Page;